PopulateTools/afct-microsite/_posts/2021-11-02-european-sustainability-reporting-standards-latest-first-peek-into-climate-indicators-for-companies-to-report.md

 </li>

-<p>In addition, the prototype lists several questions which companies will have to respond with clear data, or they would have to declare that they don’t have this information:</p>
+<p style="font-weight: bold;">In addition, the prototype lists several questions which companies will have to respond with clear data, or they would have to declare that they don’t have this information:</p>

     <li>